Skip to content

 Runtime dependencies

-1. Shut down the WSO2 Identity Server instance if it's running.
+1. Shut down the WSO2 Identity Server instance if running.

-2. Open a terminal, navigate to <IS_HOME>/bin/ folder, and execute the following command:
+2. Navigate to the <IS_HOME>/bin/ folder and execute the following command:

 sh openssl-tls.sh --build_pqclib